ibm-cloud-docs/containers/kubernetes-service-cli.md

 ### `ibmcloud ks worker rm`
 {: #cs_worker_rm}

 Remove one or more worker nodes from a cluster.
-If you remove a worker node, your cluster becomes unbalanced.
-You can automatically rebalance your worker pool by running the `ibmcloud ks worker-pool rebalance` [command](#cs_rebalance).
+If you remove a worker node, your cluster becomes unbalanced, and [replacing a worker node](#cli_worker_replace) no longer creates a replacement worker node.
+You can automatically rebalance your worker pool by running the `ibmcloud ks worker-pool rebalance` [command](#cs_rebalance) after you remove a worker node.
 {: shortdesc}

 ```